-Let’s take South Africa, for instance, where we have a fourth year degree called honours – which doesn’t exist in most other markets.
+Let’s take South Africa.
+They have fourth year degree called 'honours' which doesn’t exist in most other markets.
 So unless you went to an Ivy League school or somewhere well known, let’s face it: your degree or school is probably relatively unknown.

 In some parts of the world, education is expensive and it’s a huge accomplishment to graduate with tertiary education.
-It takes hard work and it’s achieved by the minority.
+It takes hard work and is achieved by the minority.

-To me, this is pretty simple.
-If you’re a South African applying to jobs within the country, you have your degree and university that are proof of accomplishment.
+So if you’re a South African applying for jobs within the country, your degree and university are proof of accomplishment.
 Employers will use this as a sign that you are qualified above the majority of the country.

 In Denmark, however, at 40% the chances are high that you have attained tertiary education.
-On top of this, it’s not only free but the government also supports you financially during your studies.
+On top of this, it’s not only free but the government will also support you financially during your studies.

-In that same report, you also see that Denmark is the country that spends the most of its wealth on education (7.9% of their GDP).
-So education is more of the norm, and less of an accomplishment there, if you’re looking at it from purely a statistical point of view.
+Compared to other countries, Denmark spends more of its wealth on education (7.9% of their GDP).
+So education is more of a norm and less of an accomplishment if you’re looking at it from a purely statistical point of view.

-Unless you’ve been working for a massively famous international (hey Google) then people might not recognise the company that you’ve worked for.
+Unless you’ve been working for a massively famous international (Google, anyone?) then people might not recognise the company that you’ve worked for.
 They also might not understand the context of your company within your environment.

 Take Africa, for example.
-There’s incredible work done here in the fintech scene (super inspiring stuff).
-This is to solve problems like transferring money to people who have no bank accounts, which is such a fascinating scenario and the solution is very clever.
+Incredible work has been done in the fintech space here, like solving problems with transferring money to people who have no bank accounts.

 But this could easily be unknown to someone who isn’t working within the fintech space, or just doesn’t know much about the African tech scene.
 Even if you were the person who built M-Pesa, you might just have to explain what it is if you’re applying for work outside of Africa, for instance.